henryaddison/mlde/README.md

 ```

 Uses a simpler network to test the full training and sampling regime.
-Recommended to run with a sample of the dataset rather than the full thing.
+Recommended to run with a sample of the dataset.

 ### Training